Non-Robustness of the Cluster-Robust Inference: with a Proposal of a New Robust Method: A Pitfall in the Cluster-Robust Inference

 Given the regularly varying tail, we can elegantly characterize the moment conditions \citep[e.g.,][Proposition 1.3.2]{mikosch1999regular} as

-For conciseness, we suppress the distributions with bounded infinite-order moments (such as Gaussian distribution) and those with a compact support.
-They are commonly referred to as thin-tailed distributions, which are still covered by our conclusion.
-See the simulation studies in Section \ref{sec:simulation}.
+When $Z_{gi}$ has bounded infinite-order moments (such as Gaussian distribution) or even has a compact support, the corresponding tail exponent can be considered to be arbitrarily large.
+See, for example, \citet[][Chpater 1]{de07} for a more precise statement in terms of $1/\alpha$.
+These distributions are commonly referred to as thin-tailed distributions, which are still covered by our conclusion.
+For conciseness, we suppress them in this assumption but still implement them in the simulation studies in Section \ref{sec:simulation}.
 Assumption \ref{a:cluster}.\ref{a:cluster:copula} allows for dependence among $Z_{g1},\dots,Z_{gN_g}$ within each cluster $g$.
 This condition allows for very general formats of correlations within each cluster.

 Assumption \ref{a:cluster}.\ref{a:cluster:indep} requires that the distribution of the cluster size $N_g$ is also regularly varying.
-This condition is plausibly satisfied as shown in the following section.
+This condition is key to our results and is plausibly satisfied as shown in the following section.
 Since $N_g$ takes integer values, we may consider it as the integer part of some continuous random variable, say $N^*_g$ whose tail is regularly varying.
 Given that $N^*_g-1 \leq N_g\leq N^*_g$, we have that $\mathbb{P}(N_g>y)\sim \mathbb{P}(N^*_g>y)$ as $y\rightarrow\infty$ and hence continue with $N_g$ for conciseness.
+In some applications, the requirement of independent cluster sizes in Assumption \ref{a:cluster}.\ref{a:cluster:indep} may be too strong. \citet*{BuCaShTa2022} for instance consider non-independent cluster sizes for cluster randomized experiments.
+For later results, we can relax this requirement at the cost of strengthening Assumption \ref{a:cluster}.\ref{a:cluster:copula} -- see Remarks \ref{remark:relaxing} and \ref{remark:relaxing2} ahead for details.

 Suppose that $\beta < \alpha$ under Assumption \ref{a:cluster}.\ref{a:cluster:rv} and \ref{a:cluster}.\ref{a:cluster:indep}.
 In other words, the tail of the distribution of $N_g$ dominates that of $Z_{gi}$.
 In this case, the tail heaviness of the summation $\Sigma_g=\sum_{i=1}^{N_g}Z_{gi}$ is dictated by that of $N_g$.
 Therefore, \textit{even if} $Z_{gi}$ has a finite $r$-th moment for $r<\alpha $, the $r$-th moment of $\Sigma_g$ might still be infinite if $r>\beta $.
 The following theorem formalizes this argument.